When Was the First Drill Invented?

 The gimlet is a small hand tool that has been used for drilling holes in wood for centuries.
 It consists of a tapered metal shaft with a handle at one end and a screw-like tip at the other.
 By twisting the gimlet into the wood, it would bore a small hole.
 Gimlets were often used for tasks such as installing screws and creating pilot holes for larger drill bits.

-See also Best type of drill bit 22mm for masonry
+See also Best drill guide attachment

 Famous Ancient Drills and Boring Tools